I am now working to get MUSS running once again. The work is being done on GitHub. You can find the project here.

 The sections below explain the current state of the restoration.

 I have now got a crude implementation of the Flocoder FLIP program written using Flex and Bison.
 It can take a Flocoder file from the MUSS sources and extract MUSL code.
-I have run it successfully over all the Flocoder files for Flocoder itself.
+I have run it successfully over all the Flocoder files for Flocoder itself and for the MUSL compiler.